truongpt/video_watermarking/Readme.md

 The JM19.0 codec is modified to able using motion vector to embedded data.
 Data is inserted when encoding specified stream, and the one can be got by decoding the stream.

 # How to use
-## Encoder is added 3 input parameter.
+## Encoder is added 3 input parameters.
 - p WaterMarkFile="input embed data file"
 - p Threshold=threshold value of motion vector difference, which is changed (mvd_x^2 + mvd_y^2 <= threshold)
 - p InsertMode=insertmode